Visit majormaps.vcu.edu for the online version with links.

 • Learn about double-majors or minors that pair easily with your major.

-GET CONNECTED WITH YOUR COMMUNITY
+EXPAND YOUR COMMUNITY

-• Investigate globally-focused courses in your major by pursuing language coursework or setting language proficiency goals with advisors and faculty.
+• Investigate globally-focused courses in your major by pursuing language coursework or setting language proficiency goals with advisors and faculty and apply for the Critical Languages Scholarship.

 • Identify ways in which you are culturally uninformed.
 Begin to learn the historical and current events that have shaped cultures to which you have been underexposed.